mwoodpatrick/WordPress-Helm-Chart/README.md

 ### Features

-Pantheon offers some nice performance enhancements.
-All of them are possible in Kubernetes and can be added at any time.
+Comparison of features between Pantheon starter plan and wordpress-helm:

 Pantheon | Kubernetes
 --- | ---
 Varnish | —
-Redis ($160/month)  | Redis (Included Free)
+–  | Redis
 Apache Solr | —
-New Relic ($160/month) | —
 Nginx | Apache
 PHP-FPM | PHP Redis
 MySQL | MariaDB (Replicated)
 PhantomJS | —
+— | Ansible
-WP Cron | WP/MU Cron
+WP Cron | K8s CronJob + MU Cron
 WP Mail | —
+Easy backups | Backups automated
+Drush API | Root shell

 As you can see you need to give up some things in order to migrate to Kubernetes.
-But because K8s is so flexible these items may be added back later on an as-needed basis with a little elbow grease.
+What you lose you gain back in the form of control.
+Items may be added to or removed from the stack as needed.

 ## Getting Started